uber-archive/HackerOneAlchemy/README.md

 source env/bin/activate
 ```

-Boom, now let's install the requirements:
+Install the requirements:

 ```
 pip install -r requirements.txt
 ```

 Now you'll need to edit the `config.yaml` with API credentials.
-You can get a set of API credentials from the following URL: [https://hackerone.com/uber/api](https://hackerone.com/uber/api):
+You can get a set of API credentials from your HackerOne portal, something like https://hackerone.com/{PROGRAM_NAME}/api:

 ```
 vim config.yaml